munibinam/munibinam.github.io/_pages/about.md

 <div class="personal-section">
   <h3>Photography</h3>
-  <p>In another life, I could have probably been a photographer.
-I have tried to maintain that interest alongside my research as much as possible.</p>
+  <p>I like photography and have tried to maintain that interest alongside my research as much as possible.</p>

   <div class="photo-gallery">
     <div class="photo-item">